alexevansigg/CSA-Enhanced-Operations/README.md

 	Name | Description  | Default
 	------------- | ------------- |-------------
-	MPP_HOST 					| The url of a MPP instance, Required for Consumer Admin Links  | e.g https://localhost:8089/
-	DATA_URL 					| The path to the URL for retrieving the Subscriptions          | pages/getSubs.jsp
-	ENABLE_CONSUMER_ADMIN_LINKS | Set as false to disable direct links to Manage Subscriptions as Consumer Admin | true ENABLE_CANCEL_LINKS 		| Set as false to disable Cancel subscription functionality  | true
+	MPP_HOST 					| The url of a MPP instance, Required for Consumer Admin Links  | https://localhost:8089/ DATA_URL 					| The path to the URL for retrieving the Subscriptions          | pages/getSubs.jsp ENABLE_CONSUMER_ADMIN_LINKS | Set as false to disable direct links to Manage Subscriptions as Consumer Admin | true ENABLE_CANCEL_LINKS 		| Set as false to disable Cancel subscription functionality  | true